hoprnet/hopr-sdk/docs/README.md

 console.log(addresses);
 ```

-#### HOPR api functions
+#### HOPR API functions

-By calling directly the rest api functions.
+By calling directly the rest API functions.

-1. Import the api object from the package:
+1. Import the API object from the package:

 ```ts
 import { api } from '@hoprnet/hopr-sdk';